prishanmu/She-Ra/README.md

 **Data Source**

 I gathered transcripts from a She-Ra fan-made wiki page.
 Since this source is dependent solely on fan contributions, there may be some mistakes and many episodes do not have complete scripts.
 I will be updating this repo and my data analysis as more scripts become available to me.
-For now, we can consider the results a reflection of mainly season 1 & 2.
+For now, we can consider the results a reflection of mainly seasons 1-3.

 Link to Transcripts:https://she-raandtheprincessesofpower.fandom.com/wiki/Category:Transcripts

 Below is a list of episodes for which I did not obtain a completed script:

-* Season 3: Episode 1-4, 6
+* Season 3: Episode 2
 * Season 4: Episode 2-5, 9, 10, 12, 13
 * Season 5: Episode 1-4, 7-12